mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+Dec, 2021
+: Funding success! *Ownership and Lifetime Driven Synthesizer for Automatic C to Rust Translation* is funded by Huawei Ireland.

 Sep, 2021
 : Two papers [Staging with Class](./Papers/POPL22a.pdf) and [Linked visualisations via Galois dependencies](./Papers/POPL22b.pdf) are accepted by POPL'22.